Location-Aware Pretraining for Medical Difference Visual Question Answering: Methodology

-The model predicts captions and bounding boxes sequentially rather than predicting either the caption based on the bounding box or the bounding box based on the caption.
-For a fraction of the training examples, we apply parallel prediction and train the model to predict the tokens in their correct order.
-We achieve this by masking all the tokens and shifting the target tokens to match the expected output.
-We apply the loss to the entire output except the task prefix.
-The loss on the caption guides the model to identify a region and generate its caption, while the loss on the bounding box coordinates refines the model's ability to accurately regress the box location relative to the caption.
+where each token $y_i$ is predicted conditioned on the image input $x$ and all previously generated tokens $y_{<i}$.
+The model is trained to generate both captions and bounding box coordinates sequentially within a single output stream, rather than conditioning one prediction on the other (e.g., predicting captions given bounding boxes or vice versa).
+For a subset of training examples, we additionally employ parallel prediction, in which the model is trained to predict all output tokens simultaneously while preserving their correct order.
+This is implemented by masking all tokens in the input sequence and shifting the targets to align with the expected outputs.
+The training loss is applied to all generated tokens except the task prefix.
+The loss on caption tokens encourages the model to accurately identify and describe the relevant image region, while the loss on bounding box coordinates refines the model’s ability to regress precise region locations corresponding to the generated descriptions.